Bogh/beego-pipeline/README.md

 The **root** key can be omited and will default to "static/".
 This is the location where your assets reside if they are different from the default.

+**Sources** configuration supports wild card asset discovery. e.g: css/*.css

+**IMPORTANT**: Watch out so that any source file doesn't have the same path/name as the output file.
+The app will complain if you mistakenly override a source file with an output file.

 #### Configuration in the code